nomadrain/tg_bot/README.md

 # German-English vocabulary teaching Telegram bot
 German vocabulary teaching Telegram bot.
 Reacts with a random word from a limited dictionary (5.8K entries).
 Supports subscriptions and sends a random word to the subscribed users each 12 hours.
 Forbids simultanous run of the second copy of the process.

 The dictionary has bin kindly provided by the https://github.com/hathibelagal/German-English-JSON-Dictionary repository.
-The repository also contains link to the original on the Project Gutenberg.
+The repository also contains link to the original dictionary in the ebook format on the Project Gutenberg.

 ## Requirements
 - Python3